elm-tooling/elm-language-server/README.md

 #### kak-lsp

-First install kak-lsp, and enable it - one way would be to add these lines to your .config/kak/kakrc file:
+First install [kak-lsp](https://github.com/ul/kak-lsp), and enable it in the kakrc.
+One way would be to add these lines to your .config/kak/kakrc file:

 ```
 eval %sh{kak-lsp --kakoune -s $kak_session}
 lsp-enable
 ```

-Then, assuming installation of elm-language-server and optionally elm-format and elm-test, add this section to your .config/kak-lsp/kak-lsp.toml file:
+Then, assuming installation of elm-language-server, elm-format, and elm-test, add this section to your .config/kak-lsp/kak-lsp.toml file:

 ```
 [language.elm]